vatesfr/xen-orchestra/docs/delta_backups.md

 1. edit the job to target the other remote
 1. copy files from the first remote to the other one
 1. run the backup (delta)

+## Full backup interval

+Full backup interval is a delta backup advanced setting which allows to define after which backup execution a full backup will be triggered.

+For example, if the full backup interval is set to 2, the first backup execution will be a **full**, the second will be a **delta** and the third will be a **full**.